Table of contents

 And it’s only going to get worse.

-• I anticipate that interest rates will fall in the middle of 2025 and at some stage later next year it is likely APRA will relax its mortgage serviceability buffer.
+• Interest rates will continue to fall through 2026 and at some stage it is likely APRA will relax its mortgage serviceability buffer.
 This is currently at 3% and the combination of these factors will increase borrowing capacity.

-• FOMO (fear of missing out) will creep in as buyers realise all the price falls of 2022 have now been made up and the media will keep mentioning new record prices being achieved.
+• FOMO (fear of missing out) will creep in as buyers realise that real estate values are rising and as the media will keep mentioning new record prices being achieved.

 Headwinds: